ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 ::::::Exercise

-Now we need to figure out what masses you can use with your apparatus.
+Now you need to figure out what masses you can use with your apparatus.

 For this you can use any household item that you can weigh, but we have several recommendations: coins, batteries, water, flour, sugar and salt.